ams1302/QuestCompare_FE/README.md

 These instructions outline how to get the project up and running LOCALLY .

-The Entire application is hosted online at the link given BELOW:
+The Entire application is hosted online at the link given BELOW using AWS:

 CLOUD LINK :  [https://qc-main.db4e6lp0kz2sp.amplifyapp.com/]